ember-learn/guides-source/guides/release/tutorial/part-1/orientation.md

 ## Creating a New Ember App with Ember CLI

 We can create a new project using Ember CLI's `new` command.
 It follows the pattern `ember new <project-name>`.
-In our case, the project name would be `super-rentals`:
+In our case, the project name would be `super-rentals`.
+We will also include a `--lang en` option.
+This sets our app's primary language to English and improves the website's [accessibility](../../../accessibility/application-considerations/).

 ```shell
 $ ember new super-rentals

-Commit: add --lang option to tutorial fixes issue #173 (#174)
-* add --lang option to tutorial fixes issue #173

-* Update src/markdown/tutorial/part-1/01-orientation.md

-* fix typo issue #173

----